Mindset Barrier

 Keep Detailed Records

 Document everything related to your service and medical conditions.
 Keep copies of all military records, medical reports, and correspondence with the VA.
+(We recommend storing them in a secure cloud storage service like Google Drive, Dropbox, or OneDrive).
 Having organized records can make the difference in successfully claiming benefits.

 Work With a VSO